thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/the-holy-spirit.md

 #### The Spirit Regenerates

-The Christian life begins not with behavior change but with new birth.
+The Christian life begins not with behaviour change but with new birth.
 Jesus told Nicodemus, *"Unless one is born of water and the Spirit, he cannot enter the kingdom of God"* ([John 3:5](https://www.biblegateway.com/passage/?search=john%203%3A5&version=NKJV)).
 The Holy Spirit regenerates the heart (restoring relationship with God), making a person spiritually alive.
 This is what it means to be *born again*.